 If you are a family caregiver, it can be hard to find the right resources.
 Even harder when you don’t have any time.
 Trualta’s collection of professional content is designed for the family caregiver to make it easier to manage caregiving at home, 24/7/365.

 Trualta is a free online learning platform for family caregivers.
 With lessons as short as 5 minutes, Trualta makes it easy for you to fit caregiver training in whenever it works for you.
 Trualta provides practical caregiver tips and techniques that you can start using right away.
 With Trualta, you can also learn alongside other caregivers in your area and learn from others’ experiences.

 Discover ways to connect with your loved one and be confident that you’re doing your best.

 To participate, caregivers must have a computer, iPad or other tablet and internet access.
-To register, click here, call 262-605-6650 or email Margaret Ricchio.
+To register, fill out this form, call 262-605-6650 or email Margaret Ricchio.
 You will receive an email with a link to register.

 The Alzheimer’s Association is an important community partner in providing education and support to people with dementia and their caregivers.
 Kenosha is served by the Wisconsin Chapter.

 Local Office (Milwaukee): 414-479-8800